How do you fit in your school days when you travel? Don’t you get tired of each other? Wow, you were gone how long?

 Even if you only travel within the United States, you will experience different cultures.
 The East Coast feels very different from the West Coast and both feel very different from the Midwest.
 It is good to experience different cultures, try new foods, and learn new phrases.
 (Did you know a water fountain is called a bubbler in Wisconsin?)

 Museum of Science and Industry in Chicago, Phoenix Botanical Garden, Mystic, CT Aquarium, Florida Keys Bird Sanctuary.
 These are just some of the fun field trips we have taken on our travels.
 Not all were planned before beginning the trip.
-Regardless of where you travel, there are cool places to visit.
+Regardless of where you travel there are cool places to visit, including your own town.

 Before visiting, search the Internet for children’s museums, science museums, and botanical gardens both at your destination and along the route.
-We have had some very pleasant surprises for field trips.
+But be sure to leave room in your schedule for serendipitous discoveries.
+We have had some very pleasant surprises for field trips that we found once we arrived at our destination.
 You can also include journaling as a way to remember what you saw.

 Traveling is a wonderful time to learn life skills such as how to: